OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 12. Click `Save`

-### Configure Customer Apps to Use the Email Magic Link Sign On Policy
+### Configure Customer Apps to Use the Email Magic Link Authentication Policy

 1. Back on the `Email Magic Link` policy page, click the `Applications` tab.